ThomasKrauss/Reconnect/to-web/doc/from-plain-text.md

 The registered symbol.

 *:copy*
 The copyright symbol.
-A non-breaking is always included after it.
+A non-breaking space is always included after it.

 *:nbsp*
 Insert a non-breaking space manually.